-- Priority emphasis to those areas of greatest need (as determined under NSP formula): - · greatest percentage of foreclosures, - highest percentage of homes financed by subprime mortgage related loans, and - identified as likely to face a significant rise in the rate of home foreclosures. - 100% of combined grant and PI funds must be used to serve households at or below 120% of area median income (for example a four person household having income at or below \$90,500). - 25% of combined grant and PI funds must benefit households at or below 50% of area median income.
-(LH25) (for example a four person household having income at or below \$37,700).
+- Priority emphasis to those areas of greatest need (as determined under NSP formula): - · greatest percentage of foreclosures, - highest percentage of homes financed by subprime mortgage related loans, and - identified as likely to face a significant rise in the rate of home foreclosures. - 100% of funds used to serve households at or below 120% of area median income (for example a four person household having income at or below \$90,500). - 25% of funds must benefit households at or below 50% of area median income (for example a four person household having income at or below \$37,700).